A Virginia preacher believed ‘God can heal anything.’ Then he caught coronavirus.

 Jean is now packing up her and her husband’s belongings at the farmhouse they rented in Gretna, preparing to move to Texas, close to her daughters.
 She mostly ignores the news about how far the virus has spread, who else it has killed, how it might eventually be stopped.
 A narrow focus on the work of moving has helped her navigate her grief.

 But on Easter Sunday, the household’s mourning was interrupted by joyous music from Landon’s upstairs recording studio.
-Three of the Spradlin children, all musicians like their father, live-streamed songs of praise to Granite Creek Church in Claremont, Calif.
+Three of the Spradlin children, all musicians like their father, live-streamed songs of praise to Granite Creek Church in Claremont, California.

 Landon Isaac Spradlin, the only son, is one of the church’s pastors.
 In the video, he comes into view, flanked by sisters Jesse and Naomi – a grinning 32-year-old man carrying an acoustic guitar and rocking on his heels.
 Jesse, who also holds a guitar, begins to chant.
 Landon closes his eyes.